 Justification of Red List Category

 The species is known from several sites in southeast Guinea (L. Fishpool in litt.
 2007, 2012, H. Rainey in litt.
 2007), Sierra Leone (areas include Gola Forest where locally common, population 750-1,600 birds, Loma Forest [Atkinson et al. 1996] and the Kangari Hills [P. Robertson in litt.
-1998]), Liberia (from the coast to the northern border at Nimba, population c.120,000 pairs [Gatter 1997]), Côte d'Ivoire (Taï National Park where frequently recorded during surveys in 2001-2002 [H. Rainey in litt.
+1998]), Liberia (from the coast to the northern border at Nimba, population c.120,000 pairs [Gatter 1997]), with c.
+54,000 pairs in Sapo National Park alone (Freeman et al. 2018).
+This species has also been observed in most mixed-species flocks in intact forests throughout Liberia (Freeman et al., 2018).
+Côte d'Ivoire (Taï National Park where frequently recorded during surveys in 2001-2002 [H. Rainey in litt.
 2007], Yapo Forest where common [Demey and Fishpool 1994, H. Rainey in litt.
 1999], Haute Dodo and Cavally Forest reserves where rarely observed [H. Rainey in litt.
-2007], Mabi Forest [Waltert et al. in press], Mopri and possibly in Mont Peko National Park [H. Rainey in litt.
-2007]), and Ghana (restricted to the wetter section of the forest zone of the south-west, being fairly common in Ankasa and Cape Three Points, and local elsewhere (Holbech 2005, Dowsett-Lemaire and Dowsett 2014)
+2007], Mabi Forest [Waltert et al. 1999], Mopri and possibly in Mont Peko National Park [H. Rainey in litt.
+2007]), and Ghana (restricted to the wetter section of the forest zone of the south-west, being fairly common in Ankasa and Cape Three Points, and local elsewhere [Holbech 2005, Dowsett-Lemaire and Dowsett 2014])

 The species is found in the midstorey of lowland primary forest.
 In Liberia, it is also known from mature secondary forest, forest-grassland mosaic and gallery forest and is found in the northern mountains up to 800 m (Gatter 1997).
 In Côte d'Ivoire, it is found in most primary forest in Taï National Park, but is more common in the evergreen forest of Yapo Forest, possibly owing to the greater prevalence of dense understorey and epiphytes (Gartshore et al. 1995).
 It is mainly insectivorous.
 In Ghana, it appears localised and requires closed canopy habitats (Dowsett-Lemaire and Dowsett 2009).
 It feeds mainly at mid-levels, occasionally lower, probing bark of branches and lianas, occasionally also foliage (Fishpool 2008, Dowsett-Lemaire and Dowsett 2014).

-The largest remaining area of Upper Guinea forest (43%) is now found in Liberia, where it is under intense pressure, particularly since the end of the civil war in 1996, when there was a sharp increase in commercial logging activities (van der Mark 2000) and large scale oil-palm plantations (F. Dowsett-Lemaire in litt.
+The largest remaining area of Upper Guinea forest (43%) is now found in Liberia.
+This forest experienced an intense pressure at the end of the civil war in 1996, due to a sharp increase in commercial logging activities (van der Mark 2000) and large scale oil-palm plantations (F. Dowsett-Lemaire in litt.
 2016).
-Large scale deforestation (in 1990 estimated to be c.6% annually) has already taken place in Côte d'Ivoire, particularly since the mid-1970s, and has been encroaching on protected areas (Chatelain et al. 1996).
-Forests on the Guinea and Côte d'Ivoire border, near Mt Nimba, have little effective protection and clearance for agriculture and logging is taking place rapidly (H. Rainey in litt.
+Large scale deforestation (in 1990 estimated to be c.6% annually) took place in Côte d'Ivoire, between the mid-1970s and 1990s, and this included encroachment on protected areas (Chatelain et al. 1996).
+Forests on the Guinea and Côte d'Ivoire border, near Mt Nimba, have little effective protection and were still experiencing clearance for agriculture and logging c.2007 (H. Rainey in litt.
 2007).
 In Ghana it is threatened by deforestation and even selective logging as it can no longer be found in heavily-logged sections of some forest reserves where it occurred previously (Dowsett-Lemaire and Dowsett 2014) and in Ghana, it is only protected in Ankasa Wildlife Reserve and Kakum National Park (Dowsett-Lemaire and Dowsett 2014).
-The rate of forest loss in the Upper Guinea region appeared to decline slightly owing primarily to a decrease in the rate of deforestation in Côte d'Ivoire, but this may have increased with the return of peace (H. Rainey in litt.
+The rate of forest loss in the Upper Guinea region appeared to decline slightly owing primarily to a decrease in the rate of deforestation in Côte d'Ivoire (H. Rainey in litt.
 2007, R. Demey per F. Dowsett-Lemaire in litt.
 2016).
-Across the Upper Guinea region, forest survives in fragmented patches which are under intense pressure for logging and agriculture (van der Mark 2000), and possible mining (Deikumah et al. 2014).
-This species may be affected by the impacts of climate change (Baker and Willis 2014, Carr et al. 2014).
+Across the Upper Guinea region, forest survives in fragmented patches (van der Mark 2000), which face pressure for logging, agriculture and mining (Deikumah et al. 2014, Freeman et al. 2018).
+This species may also be affected by the impacts of climate change which could lead to habitat shifting through decline in habitat quality from rising temperatures and disruption to precipitation cycles (Baker and Willis 2014, Carr et al. 2014).

 Conservation Actions Underway